LAS VEGAS -- This is a story without a happy ending, even though the proper outcome occurred.

-There was outrage throughout the boxing world over her scorecard in the Mayweather fight, so there was no way for her to continue and have any credibility.
+There was outrage throughout the boxing world over her scorecard, so there was no way for her to continue and have any credibility.
 Managers would have fought against having her appointment, and every fight she worked would have been subject to intense scrutiny.

 But Ross' departure doesn't mean the judging situation is suddenly perfect.
-Nevada hosts many of the major fights and needs to infuse its judging ranks with quality officials.
+Nevada hosts a majority of the major fights and needs to infuse its judging ranks with quality officials.
 Several elite judges have already left the commission and others are aging.